-where op is as described below, and the l-value and expression must satisfy the semantic requirements of both op and equals (=).
+where lvalue is the value returned by lvalue-expression, op is as described below, and the lvalue-expression and expression must satisfy the semantic requirements of both op and equals (=).

 Reading a variable before writing (or initializing) it is legal, however the value is undefined.